ofek/pypinfo/README.md

   Click to unfold installation
   </summary>

-pypinfo is distributed on **PyPI** as a universal wheel and is available on Linux/macOS and Windows and supports Python 3.7+.
+pypinfo is distributed on **PyPI** as a universal wheel and is available on Linux, macOS and Windows.

 This is relatively painless, I swear.